 Equipment and Activities:

-- Standard Itinerary: Guided Moose and Beaver safaris.
+- Standard Itinerary: Guided Moose and Beaver Safaris.
+Bushcraft and fire making workshop.
 Use of canoes for self-guided canoeing on the lake.
 Buoyancy aids are provided for Beaver Safari and canoeing.
 There is a small charge (typically 50 SEK, about £5/person) payable locally if you wish to use the floating sauna at the camp.
 You will need to cut firewood to heat the sauna yourself.

 - Adding Wolf Howling Tour: Guided wolf experience, camping equipment provided for overnight.

 Experienced and knowledgeable local guides for Moose and Beaver safaris (+ Wolf activity if adding Wolf Howling Tour).

 - Standard Itinerary: Transfer to/from Skinskatteberg for guests travelling by public transport in connection with start/end times for the tour, minibus transfer during parts of the Moose tour.

 - Adding Wolf Howling Tour: As per Standard Itinerary plus transfer from charoaler village to start point for Wolf Howling Tour.

 - Travel: We do not arrange flights or domestic travel, but are happy to advise on suitable connections and assist you with any aspect of planning your journey.
 See under "Getting There" for general travel information.